fernandozuher/fernandozuher/README.md

 As for the human languages, I speak Portuguese, English, Spanish.
 I can scrape together some Italian and French to get by.
 As for Arabic and Persian, I just pretend 😬

 All of those languages have been in my mind to be compared in a beautiful way.
-You can find an initial draft repo about "comparator of languages" in [comparator_language](https://github.com/fernandozuher/comparator_language).
+You can find an initial draft in the [comparator_language](https://github.com/fernandozuher/comparator_language) repo.

-### Robotic Tactile Sensing database
+### Robotic Tactile Sensing academic electronic database
 Last, but not least, I enjoy the information revealed in academic literature when it is brought by the process of systematic review.
 My Google Scholar/Scopus/Web of Knowledge site on Robotic Tactile Sensing has been cooked in a bain-marie here [RTS](https://github.com/fernandozuher/RTS).

 ---